Y. N. Jayarathna

-Rear Admiral Y. N. Jayarathna, RWP, RSP, USP is a retired Sri Lankan naval officer and hydrographer.
+Rear Admiral Y. N. Jayarathna, RWP, RSP, USP is a retired Sri Lankan admiral and hydrographer.
 He served as the Chief of Staff of the Sri Lanka Navy and Joint chief Hydrographer to the Government of Sri Lanka, former Commandant of the Naval and Maritime Academy and Commanding Officer, 4th Fast Attack Flotilla.

 Education

 Jayarathna was educated at the Royal College Colombo, where he was a senior cadets when the cadet contingent won the Herman Loos Challenge Cup.

 Naval career

 Early career

 Having joined the Sri Lanka Navy in 1986 as an Officer Cadet, Jayarathna received his basic training at the Naval and Maritime Academy, where he topped his batch winning the Sword of Honour and was selected for the International Midshipman Course at Britannia Royal Naval College from 1988 to 1989.
 He was commissioned a Sub Lieutenant in 1988, and was attached to the 4th Fast Attack Flotilla on his return from the United Kingdom, serving in the Dvora class fast patrol boats that became the primary offensive weapon of the navy against the Sea Tigers as the Sri Lankan Civil War escalated.
 He followed the sub lieutenant technical course in India in 1989.
 Jayarathna spent most of his career with the 4th Fast Attack Flotilla, going on to serve an additional officer, second in command, officer in command and the training officer.
 He also specialized in hydrography, having attended the basic hydrography course in 1995 and long hydrography course in 2003 at the National Institute of Hydrography in Goa, gaining a Master's in Hydrography from the University of Goa in 2003.
 He attended the Army Command and Staff College gaining the psc qualification and a Master's in Defence Studies from the University of Kelaniya in 2001.
 Jayarathna had served at Naval Headquarters as Senior Staff Officer Projects and Plans; and Senior Staff Officer of Navy Hydrographic Service.